Portland police say gang task force is investigating

 Portland police search for shooter after 4 wounded near high school

-All of the wounded were conscious when medical technicians arrived at Rosemary Anderson High School, police said in a statement.
+When medical technicians arrived at Rosemary Anderson High School, all of the wounded were conscious and talking, police said in a statement.
 Three of the victims were taken to a local hospital.

 One victim, Taylor Zimmers, 16, is in critical condition.
 Two more, David Jackson-Liday, 20, and Labraye Franklin, 17, are in fair condition.